 Kiosk mode enables customer support agents to essentially lock down devices into one or more functions.
 This means the agent is able to isolate their software, so it’s the only feature working on a device and see whether the issue is software or hardware-based, or work through the list of software on the device and see if the issue is caused by an interaction.
 Used in combination with remote access, this means that the agent is able to diagnose the issue and provide a resolution to the customer much faster and with less effort than asking them to delete and reinstall apps over the phone.

 Many software and app companies receive a number of complaints about issues that would be easily resolved if the software was updated in a timely manner.
 Because of this, a key MDM feature businesses should look for when sourcing a solution is an Application Management Services, or AMS, suite.

 AMS enables IT managers and support agents to install, uninstall, and update apps to multiple devices, without the need for the customer to prompt the download or update.
-This means the customer can always enjoy the latest version of the software they’re using, while reducing the number of customer complaints for support agents due to software that hasn’t been updated.
+This means the customer can always enjoy the latest version of the software they’re using while reducing the number of customer complaints about support agents due to software that hasn’t been updated.